paescebu/CustomKeyboardKit/README.md

     }
 ```

-## Using My Custom KEyboard in UIKit
+## Using My Custom Keyboard In UIKit
 Once declared, you can assign your `CustomKeyboard`'s `keyboardInputView` property to the UITextFields `inputView`.
 ```swift
     override func viewDidLoad() {